Djibouti: Economy

 The Djibouti firm Salt Investment (SIS) began a large-scale operation to industrialize the plentiful salt in Djibouti's Lake Assal region.
 Operating at an annual capacity of 4 million tons, the desalination project has lifted export revenues, created more job opportunities, and provided more fresh water for the area's residents.
 In 2012, the Djibouti government also enlisted the services of the China Harbor Engineering Company Ltd for the construction of an ore terminal.
 Worth $64 million, the project enabled Djibouti to export a further 5,000 tons of salt per year to markets in Southeast Asia.

 Djibouti's gross domestic product expanded by an average of more than 6 percent per year, from US$341 million in 1985 to US$1.5 billion in 2015.
 The Djiboutian franc is the currency of Djibouti.
 It is issued by the Central Bank of Djibouti, the country's monetary authority.
 Since the Djiboutian franc is pegged to the U.S. dollar, it is generally stable and inflation is not a problem.
 This has contributed to the growing interest in investment in the country.

 As of 2010, 10 conventional and Islamic banks operate in Djibouti.
 Most arrived within the past few years, including the Somali money transfer company Dahabshiil and BDCD, a subsidiary of Swiss Financial Investments.
 The banking system had previously been monopolized by two institutions: the Indo-Suez Bank and the Commercial and Industrial Bank (BCIMR).
 To assure a robust credit and deposit sector, the government requires commercial banks to maintain 30% of shares in the financial institution; a minimum of 300 million Djiboutian francs in up-front capital is mandatory for international banks.
 Lending has likewise been encouraged by the creation of a guarantee fund, which allows banks to issue loans to eligible small- and medium-sized businesses without first requiring a large deposit or other collateral.

 Saudi investors are also reportedly exploring the possibility of linking the Horn of Africa with the Arabian Peninsula via a 28.5 km oversea bridge through Djibouti, referred to as the Bridge of the Horns.
 The investor Tarek bin Laden has been linked to the project.
-However, it was announced in June 2010 that Phase I of the project had been delayed.
+In June 2010, Phase I of the project was delayed.